 Why Are Blue Foods So Good For You?

-The blue pigment in blueberries and other blue and purple foods comes from anthocyanins, an antioxidant that contains naturally occurring polyphenols.
+Blue and purple foods – especially the most famous among them, blueberries – are perhaps the most potent antioxidant-laden food group.
+Their blue pigment comes from anthocyanins, an antioxidant that contains naturally occurring polyphenols.
 The darker the fruit or vegetable, the more of the pigment that it contains.
 Blueberries, for example, contain 15 different anthocyanins.

 “Blue foods like blueberries and blackberries are packed full of antioxidants making them excellent for optimal health,” says Dr. Campbell.
 “These foods are also great for reducing inflammation in the body, and with inflammation being at the root of nearly all disease, it is critical that we consume as many anti-inflammatory foods as we can.”